SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 The intended use of the xfer queue is to transfer data between Cori or Edison and HPSS.
 The xfer jobs run on one of the login nodes and are free of charge.
 If you want to transfer data to the HPSS archive system at the end of a regular job, you can submit an xfer job at the end of your batch job script via ```sbatch -M escori hsi put
-<my_files>``` (use esedison on Edison), so that you will not get charged for the duration of the
+<my_files>``` (use esedison on Edison), so that you will not get
-data transfer.
+charged for the duration of the data transfer.
 The xfer jobs can be monitored via “squeue -M escori”.
+The number of running jobs for each user is limited to the number of concurrent HPSS sessions (15).

 !!! warn
     Do not run computational jobs in the xfer queue.